by: Tim Bailey, Division President of Avid Ratings Canada

 Stopping at Third Base

-Number of Incomplete Items
+The Number of Incomplete Items

 Perception is Reality

 Managing the complexities of homebuilding should bring the reward of homeowners that are passionate fans, but this is only possible if customers receive complete and ready homes that align with their expectations.
 Turning over homes with few, if any, deficiencies shows up on the scoreboard through referrals and positive reviews.
-Finishing is always the most important part of the race.
+The finish is always the most important part of the race.